 6: A sky on a warm, moist day.

 The amount of light reflected from the planet surface back into the atmosphere.
 This is an RGB value between 0 and 1, where 0 0 0 would correspond to a black ground, and 1 1 1 would be a white ground.
 Note, that this is a subtle effect (noticeable in the top corners of the images below).

 The angle between the sun and the observable horizon.
 The range is between 0 and 180 (90 to 180 is a mirror reflection of 0 to 90).

 Left - Sun Elevation: 0 to 48 degrees (azimuth 0 to 360 degrees).
 Right - Sun Elevation: 0 to 20 degrees.

 The angle of the sun around the horizon.
 Measured from the north, increasing towards the east (0 to 360 degrees).

-Allows you to set a color that 'tints' the sky color.
+It allows you to set a color that 'tints' the sky color.
 The sky tint should be used for subtle coloration.
-For example making the sky a slightly deeper blue color.
+For example, making the sky a slightly deeper blue color.

-Allows you to set a color that 'tints' the color of the sun.
-This a RGB multiplier that should be used for subtle coloration.
+It allows you to set a color that 'tints' the color of the sun.
+This an RGB multiplier that should be used for subtle coloration.
 Any non-subtle coloration will give physically inaccurate results and will produce a strange inconsistency between the sun and the sky colors (unless both tints are exactly the same).

-Sets the size of the visible sun disk.
+Sets the size of the visible solar disk.
 It is possible to change the size of the sun for 'artistic' reasons.
 However, 0.51 is the solid angle (degrees) of the sun, as seen from the earth.
-Increasing this value increases the area size of the sun and will therefore create softer shadows.
+Increasing this value increases the area size of the sun and will, therefore, create softer shadows.

-Toggle switch that enables/disables visibility of the sun.
+The toggle switch that enables/disables the visibility of the sun.